-The postponement of the June 2020 CFA® exam due to COVID-19 concerns has resulted in a number of questions.
+The postponement of the June 2020 and December 2020 CFA® exams due to COVID-19 concerns has resulted in a number of questions.
 Candidates want to know whether the curriculum will change in 2021, if the 2021 Level I exam will still be computer-based and offered four times, and what the 2022 curriculum will be like.
 This article answers these questions and concerns.

 On April 6, 2020, CFA Institute announced a curriculum freeze, which means that the 2020 curriculum will be extended through 2021.
-Candidates of every level who take the exam in December 2020, or in any of the exam dates offered in 2021, will be tested using the current 2020 curriculum.
+Candidates of every level who take the exam in 2021 will be tested using the current 2020 curriculum.
 Basically, this information breaks down as follows:

-CFA Institute made this decision to minimize the impact of the postponement of the June 2020 exam.
-Transitioning students whose exams might be postponed to 2021 to a new curriculum could disrupt their learning, add confusion, and place an additional burden on their study plans.
+CFA Institute made this decision to minimize the impact of the postponement of the 2020 exam.
+For transitioning students, postponing exams to 2021 with a new curriculum could disrupt their learning, add confusion, and place an additional burden on their study plans.

-Because the 2021 curriculum was already evolving, CFA Institute will release the 2021 curriculum as refresher readings.
+Because the 2021 curriculum was evolving at the time the curriculum freeze was announced, CFA Institute will release the 2021 curriculum as refresher readings.

 The 2022 curriculum will incorporate 2021 changes in addition to 2022 changes, which means the curriculum change for 2022 will be substantial.
 CFA Institute will release the 2022 Candidate Body of Knowledge (CBOK) and curriculum when they open registration for the 2022 exam.
 For Level I, the curriculum and CBOK should be released in May 2021 when the first 2022 exam window is expected to open.
 The Level II and III curricula will be released when the June 2022 exam registration period opens.